fpedrazav02/AnsibleCI-CD/README.md

 > We hard reseted lab.
 Ips may have changed.

 # PlayBook Creation
-First we can create a PlayBook to install all needed dependencies.
-Our Jenkins CI server will need.
+First we can create a PlayBook to install all needed dependencies and build our **War** file.
+We will need to install.

 - Git
-- Docker
 - Maven

-In that case we can create a simple playbook that checks for each dependency and it's version.
+We can create a simple playbook that checks for each dependency and it's version.
 Then, we store the output in a variable and install the dependency if needed.

 **Example of checking and installing a dependency:**
 ```yaml